weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Timeout values

-You can also set timeout values for the client as a tuple  (connection timeout & read timeout time) in seconds.
+You can set timeout values for the client as a tuple  (connection timeout & read timeout time) in seconds.

 <FilteredTextBlock
   text={PythonCode}